linluoliutan/auto_office-log/log.md

 > Operating system Tested Python versions Latest tested Pillow version Tested processors
 > Windows 7 Professional 3.7 7.0.0 x86,x86-64

-considering that the version tested is 7, so have a try
+Considering that the version tested is 7, so have a try.
+Unluckily, it still fails.